luc-blaeser/gcbench/README.md

 ## Selective Measurements

-Test cases can also be selectively measured, by choosing the GC and the scenario:
+Performance test cases can also be selectively run, by choosing the GC and the scenario:

 ```
-./measure.sh <compacting|copying> <scenario_name>
+./performance.sh <compacting|copying> <scenario_name>
 ```

-For example, to run the linked list test with the compacting GC:
+For example, to run the linked list performance test with the compacting GC:

 ```
-./measure.sh compacting linked-list
+./performance.sh compacting linked-list
 ```

 The scenario names are lised below.